 Date of Authorship for this Version

 Reisman, W. Michael, "Practical Matters for Consideration in the Establishment of a Regional Human Rights Mechanism: Lessons from the Inter-American Experience"" (1995).
 Faculty Scholarship Series.
-Paper 880.
+880.